CarloChiodaroli/Foundations-Of-Operations-Research-Small-Project/README.md

 # Foundations Of Operations Research Small Project
+Small Group Project of the course of Foundations of operations research (AY 2023-2024).

+**Group Members**: Angelo Attivissimo, Isaia Belardinelli, Carlo Chiodaroli

+**Teacher**: Federico Malucelli

+**Grade**: 4 / 4

+The whole project is fully contained in the python notebook file available in this repository.

+## Project Description

 Consider a long linear cycle path as Vento (VENezia-TOrino), or the Danube cycle path.
 The cycle path usually runs along the banks of a river with scarse tourist interest.
 However, from the main course of the cycle path it is possible to reach places of tourist interest by making small detours.